-This month, I had the opportunity to bake with Great Value refrigerated crescent roll dough again (check out the first post here).
-Out of all the Great Value refrigerated dough products I have used over the past five months, the crescent rolls are my favorite.
+Out of all the refrigerated dough products I have used over the years, the crescent rolls are my favorite.
 They are simple and versatile and not something I often make from scratch.

 Every month I make food for a local mom’s group, with 40-50 women in attendance.
 It’s really just an opportunity for me to try out a bunch of new recipes and deliver the calories somewhere else (I do the same thing when sending treats to my husband’s work).
 While I try to make the majority of the food from scratch, it really is nice to rotate in a couple dishes that use shortcuts like refrigerated dough.
 Especially when I am trying to get all of my kids more or less clothed, fed, and out the door before 9am.